MMoshtaghi/mat-mat-ops/README.md

 # mat-mat-ops
-CUDA implementation of some Matrix-Matrix Operation kernels.
-(Both forward and backward path) This repo has both custom CPU and CUDA kernels.
+Custom C++ and CUDA operators for some Matrix-Matrix Operations. (including both forward and backward kernels) This [tutorial](https://pytorch.org/tutorials/advanced/cpp_custom_ops.html#setting-up-the-build-system) by PyTorch is all you need :)

 ## Requirements:
 CUDA Toolkit 12.4